jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 [Repealed]

 ### 26 Clearances
-Subject to sections 27 and 28 of this Act, any inspector may give a clearance for the entry into New Zealand of any goods.
+Subject to sections 27 and 28, any inspector may give a clearance for the entry into New Zealand of any goods.

 ### 27 Inspector to be satisfied of certain matters
 An inspector shall not give a biosecurity clearance for any goods unless satisfied that the goods are not risk goods; or satisfied—